Slypher/CAB432-Mashup/README.md

 # CAB432-Mashup
-Cloud Computing - Assignment 1
+This mashup was made for the Cloud Computing unit

 ## How to use
 1. `git clone https://github.com/Slypher/CAB432-Mashup.git`